kbase/narrative/docs/deploy_narrative.md

 ### Deploying Narrative-Refactor

-The [narrative-refactor](https://narrative-refactor.kbase.us) image is built against the "truss" branch of the repo and is called narrative-truss:pr### when still in a PR state or narrative-truss:latest after merge
+The [narrative-refactor](https://narrative-refactor.kbase.us) image is automatically built against the "truss" branch of the repo and is called narrative-truss:pr### when still in a PR state or narrative-truss:latest after merge.
+The images can be found here: https://github.com/orgs/kbase/packages

 #### Create Release Image